cdpxe/WendzelNNTPd/README.md

 * TLS server authentication and data encryption
 * Supports NNTPS ans SNNTP with TLS 1.0-1.3 based on OpenSSL 1.1.1 and above
 * Support for client certificate verification and CRL checks
+* Support for NNTP authentication by first CN in X509 subject of client certificate

 ## Website